-Floors, ceilings, exterior patios and decks and some of the interior surfaces are covered with wood.
-The primary wood type is European oak, a hard-wearing and durable material in the Arctic climate.
-The wood adds a warm expression to the giant steel construction and is also a nod to the nature around the centre.
+The floors, ceilings and roof feature beautiful European oak, while the interior walls are lined with panels or slats in a lighter wood type.
+The wood adds a warm expression to the giant steel construction and is also a nod to the nature surrounding the centre.